 Trustees of charitable companies or CIOs who are considering making amendments to their constitutions should consider whether they want to press ahead with this before the relevant provisions in the Act come into force.

 Although we will have to wait and see how the commission applies the new test, on the face of it, the new test introduced by the Act appears to be stricter, especially as the commission must have regard to the original purposes of the charity and the new purposes are potentially constrained by the consideration that they should, as far as reasonably practicable, be similar to the current purposes, so you may decide it would be more straightforward to request consent for the changes under the current legal framework.

 Even if you are not amending the charity’s purposes, but you need to make other changes to your constitution which are regulated alterations, you might want to do this before the commission changes its guidance and online forms in line with the new law, particularly if your charity is familiar with the current process.

 What action do you need to factor into future plans?

-If you need to make regulated alterations, particularly to amend charitable purposes, once the Bill is passed, make sure you look at any new guidance from the commission.
+If you need to make regulated alterations, particularly to amend charitable purposes, once the relevant provisions of the Act are in force, make sure you look at any new guidance from the commission.
 Consider how to answer questions the commission may have in line with the new test to ensure your application goes smoothly.

-The Charities Bill, which came out of Lord Hodgson’s review of the Charities Act back in 2012 and the Law Commission’s report on Technical Issues in Charity Law in 2017, is intended to make life easier for charities by reducing regulation and clarifying grey areas in the law.
-In this new blog series, we untangle the new Bill to pull out the key points your charity will need to know, action now and plan for.
+The Charities Act 2022, which came out of Lord Hodgson’s review of the Charities Act 2006 back in 2012 and the Law Commission’s report on Technical Issues in Charity Law in 2017, is intended to make life easier for charities by reducing regulation and clarifying grey areas in the law.
+In this new blog series, we untangle the new Act to pull out the key points your charity will need to know, action now and plan for.
 Catch up with all the blogs in the series here.